Missoula County Detention Facility

 The Missoula County Jail portion of the Detention Facility holds inmates that have been found guilty and sentenced to county jail time (less than one year).
 The facility also holds people who have been accused of a crime, and who are awaiting trial.
 We hold inmates for several different law enforcement agencies in Missoula County, including Missoula Police Department, Montana Highway Patrol, University of Montana Police, the US Marshals Service, Montana Fish Wildlife and Parks, and the US Forrest Service.

-Public Jail Roster - To return to this page, close the browser window for the Jail Roster.
+Public Jail Roster - The facility maintains a public jail roster that can be accessed to see who is currently in our jail, what they are charged with and how much their Bail/Bond is.
+To return to this page, close the browser window for the Jail Roster.

 The Missoula County Detention Facility staffs and manages a 24-bed juvenile detention unit, which houses male and female juveniles between the ages of ten and 18 years of age.
 The unit is licensed annually by the Montana Department of Corrections (DOC).
 DOC ensures that the unit is operated in accordance with the Administrative Rules of Montana, the Montana Youth Court Act and the American Correctional Association Juvenile Standards and Practices.